The communication complexity of non-signaling distributions: Preliminaries

-\subsection{Non-signaling distributions}
+\subsubsection{Non-signaling distributions}

-Non-signaling, a fundamental postulate of physics, states that any observation on part of a system cannot instantaneously affect a remote part of the system, or similarly, that no signal can travel instantaneously.
-We consider distributions $p(a,b|x,y)$ where $x\in \eks, y\in \wye$ are the inputs of the players, and they are required to each produce an outcome $a\in \ay, b\in \bee$, distributed according to $p(a,b|x,y)$.
-We restrict ourselves to the distributions where each player's outcome does not depend on the other player's input.
+Non-signaling, a fundamental postulate of physics, states that no observation on part of a system can instantaneously affect a remote part of the system, or similarly, that no signal can travel instantaneously.
+For a bipartite probability distribution $p(a,b|x,y)$ describing observations on two distant physical systems, this means that no choice of measurement $y$ on Bob's side can affect the marginal distribution of the observed outcome $a$ on Alice's side, and vice versa.
 Mathematically, non-signaling (also called causality) is defined as follows.

 \begin{defn}[Non-signaling distributions] A bipartite, conditional distribution $\mathbf p$ is non-signaling if

 \end{defn}

 For any non-signaling distribution, the marginal distribution on Alice's output $p(a|x,y) = \sum_b p(a,b|x,y)$ does not depend on $y$, so we write $p(a|x)$, and similarly $p(b|y)$ for the marginal distribution on Bob's output.
 We denote by $\C$ the set of all non-signaling distributions.